 What’s the Prize?

-That means so far AIO is more of a brand marketing play.
-For example how much would Converse, Vans, or Reebok pay to be in that list?
+That means so far AIO is more of a brand marketing play, similar to going viral on TikTok or working with influencers.
+Being known by the AI is the new "ranking number 1 on Google", and brands will no doubt start to compete to find ways to get in the training data.
+For example how much would Converse, Vans, or Reebok pay to be in the list when you ask where to get the best sneakers?
 What’s the benefit to Nike for having both their main brand and a sub brand (Jordans) listed?
 Being included for these types of consumer queries will be golden, especially as ChatGPT gets a mobile app, and AI gets incorporated into more and more products.

 This is an informational query, which is surely the top prize as it’ll drive the most awareness.
 However, there will also be a long tail value in simply being known by the AI, when someone looks you up.
 Just like having your own Wikipedia page, or owning the top slot on Google for your name, being in the AI’s training data will be a status symbol and a form of brand protection.
-If the AI doesn’t know about you, it will surely hallucinate something terrible about you.
+Speaking of protection, it may make sense to start playing defensively right now to protect your good name.
+If the AI doesn’t know about you, it will surely hallucinate something terrible about you, like this law professor ChatGPT wrongly accused of sexual abuse.
 Perhaps tools will develop to update the index and fact-check errors, but we all see how well that goes on Wikipedia and Google.

 AI stands to be a valuable research tool.
 Yes AIs are biased, but they’re really a reflection of our own biases.
 All it has done is learned our existing associations (those available on the web, anyway).
 I know from attending a recent conference that social scientists are actively dreaming up ways to do primary research using models like GPT: understanding how the AI sees the world might tell us something about what our society thinks too.
 It also stands to be a useful tool for brands who want to do research into the zeitgeist, and understand what associations their brand has, that are reflected in the AI, as well as how similar different brands are.